Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 It also comes with various methods to easily manage models and records

-We particularly like records flags (isNew, isDirty, isSaving, etc....), it's a fantastic feature !
+We particularly like records flags (isNew, isDirty, isSaving, etc…), it's a fantastic feature !

 ### Not very cool points